 If you would like to manually trigger a PagerDuty incident via SMS, Google Voice has an SMS forwarding option which forwards all text messages to your Gmail address, which can then be forwarded to a PagerDuty integration email address.

-Follow the steps to create a generic email service and copy the integration email address for use in Google Voice.
+Follow the steps to create a generic email service, but choose Google Voice from the integrations list instead of Integrate via Email, then copy the integration email address for use in Google Voice.

 Set Up a Google Voice Account